The learning and development programme led by NCB has been extended with continued funding from The National Lottery Community Fund.

 Introducing Claire Dunne

 The contract extension for the A Better Start Learning and Evidence Programme is a significant milestone.
-It provides an opportunity to build on the successes of the past decade and ensure that the wealth of evidence generated by the Five A Better Start partnerships can inform future policy, practice, and systems change.
+It provides an opportunity to build on the successes of the past decade and ensure that the wealth of evidence generated by the five A Better Start partnerships can inform future policy, practice, and systems change.